itszero/HasGoogleFixedItYet/README.md

 ## Frontend Development

-You can use work on the frontend locally with production data by running `yarn dev:prod` in the `frontend` directory.
+You can work on the frontend locally with production data by running `yarn dev:prod` in the `frontend` directory.